James Hoyt (baseball): Miami Marlins

 Hoyt was traded by the Indians to the Miami Marlins on August 1, 2020, in exchange for cash considerations.
 In the pandemic shortened season, Hoyt pitched to a 1.23 ERA with 20 strikeouts and only 2 earned runs on 9 hits in 14 2/3 innings pitched across 24 games.

 Los Angeles Angels

 On March 29, 2021, Hoyt was traded to the Los Angeles Angels in exchange for cash considerations.
 Hoyt registered a 6.75 ERA in 9 appearances with the Angels in 2021.
 On October 22, Hoyt was outrighted off of the 40-man roster.
 He elected free agency on November 7.

 Lancaster Stormers

 On February 12, 2024, Hoyt signed with the Leones de Yucatán of the Mexican League.
 However, Hoyt did not play for Yucátan and signed with the Lancaster Stormers of the Atlantic League of Professional Baseball on April 17.
 In 26 appearances for Lancaster, he struggled to a 6.38 ERA with 21 strikeouts and 3 saves across 24 innings pitched.
 On July 23, Hoyt retired from professional baseball.

 Piratas de Campeche

 On January 20, 2025, Hoyt came out of retirement and signed with the Piratas de Campeche of the Mexican League.
+In 33 appearances for the Piratas, he accumulated a 3-2 record and 4.76 ERA with 20 strikeouts across 28 1/3 innings pitched.
+On April 10, 2026, Hoyt was released by Campeche.

+High Point Rockers

+On April 20, 2026, Hoyt signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+However, on May 12, he was traded to the High Point Rockers of the Atlantic League of Professional Baseball.
+In six appearances for the Rockers, Hoyt logged an 0–1 record and 3.00 ERA with three strikeouts over six innings of work.
+On June 6, Hoyt retired from professional baseball.